esl/MongooseIM/doc/user-guide/ICE_tutorial.md

 /usr/lib/mongooseim/bin/mongooseimctl register movie myxmpp.com xmpp_password
 ```

 As you can see here, we have created those two users, both with password *xmpp_password* for simplicity.

 ### Setting up Fennec (TURN/STUN server)

-Now, since we have [MongooseIM] that can handle signaling, we need TURN relay and STUN server that will be used by peers to send peer-to-peer data.
+Now, since we have [MongooseIM] that can handle signalling, we need TURN relay and STUN server that will be used by peers to send peer-to-peer data.
 For that we are going to use the star of this tutorial - [Fennec].

 #### How to get and configure

-The whole documentation that describes all options and deployment methods, you can find on the [project's github page][Fennec].
+The whole documentation that describes all options and deployment methods, can be found on the [project's github page][Fennec].
-Here we are going to just make it run (this command assumes we are on the server for [Fennec] and that it has docker installed):
+Let's start it! (this command assumes that we are on the server for [Fennec] and that it has Docker installed):
 ```bash
 docker run -it --net=host -e "FENNEC_UDP_RELAY_IP=1.1.1.1" -e "FENNEC_STUN_SECRET=secret" -e "FENNEC_UDP_REALM=myrelay" mongooseim/fennec:0.3.0
 ```

-This command started [Fennec] server in docker while attaching its network interface to the real network interface of the machine we are running docker on.
+This command starts [Fennec] server in the Docker container, attaching its virtual network interface to the network interface of the host machine Docker deamon is running on.
-There are three important settings we have to set via environment variables:
+There are three important configuration options we have to set via environment variables:
-* **FENNEC\_UDP\_RELAY\_IP** - This sets the IP address that [Fennec] is accessible on for data relay.
-This should be set to public IPv4 address that is able to pass-through UDP packets on all ports to [Fennec] server.
+* **FENNEC\_UDP\_RELAY\_IP** - This is the IP address that [Fennec] provides data relay on.
+This should be set to public IPv4 address.
-* **FENNEC\_STUN\_SECRET** - This is a secret password that will be needed by TURN clients to connect to this server.
+* **FENNEC\_STUN\_SECRET** - This is a secret password that TURN clients need to provide to connect to this server.
-It may be anything you will be also able to set on you Android phone, since the phone in this tutorial is going to need this TURN relay.
 * **FENNEC\_UDP\_REALM** - This is just a name for your TURN relay.
-It can be anything but it has to match when configuring TURN client, similar to the secret above.

 And that's it!
 [Fennec] is now ready to roll!

 ### Setting up Mangosta-Android
 #### How to get and install

-The source code of the "video stream demo enabled" [Mangosta-Android] can be found on the [ice_demo_kt][mangosta_ice_demo] branch.
+The source code of the video-stream-demo-enabled [Mangosta-Android] can be found on the [ice_demo_kt][mangosta_ice_demo] branch.
 If you want to tinker with it and compile it yourself, you can do that.
 All you need is [Android Studio 2.3+](https://developer.android.com/studio/index.html).
 The compilation is pretty straight forward, so I'm not going to explain it here.
 If you are interested in how it works, most of the code is in `inaka.com.mangosta.videostream` package.
 If you don't want to compile this application from source, you can just install [this .apk](https://drive.google.com/file/d/0B48g-HBQ5xpxclQ2RnBFMUluRU0/view?usp=sharing) on your phone and that's it.

 #### How to configure

-Just after you run [Mangosta-Android] for the fist time, you will need to login into your XMPP server.
+Right after you start [Mangosta-Android] for the fist time, you will need to log in to your XMPP server.
-In order to do that, just enter the JID you have created for the phone (*phone@myxmpp.com*), password (*xmpp_password*), the server address (*myxmpp.com* or *2.2.2.2*) and confirm by clicking "Enter".
+In order to do that, just enter the JID you have created for the phone (*phone@myxmpp.com*), password (*xmpp_password*), the server address (*2.2.2.2*) and confirm by clicking "Enter".

 <img alt="Mangosta login" src="ice_tutorial_resources/mangosta_login.png" width="25%">

-After we log in, we can start setting up the connection to our [Fennec] server.
-The process is shown on the screen shoots below.
+After we log in, we can start setting up the connection to the [Fennec] server we set up before.
+The process is shown on the screenshots below.

 <img src="ice_tutorial_resources/mangosta_ice_settings_1.png" width="30%">
 <img alt="Mangosta test ICE connection" src="ice_tutorial_resources/mangosta_ice_settings_2.png" width="30%">
 <img alt="Mangosta save ICE settings" src="ice_tutorial_resources/mangosta_ice_settings_3.png" width="30%">

 On the "*Configure ICE*" screen we have to setup 5 fields:
 * **TURN server address** - IPv4 address of our [Fennec]
 * **TURN Server port** - since we did not set the port while configuring [Fennec] it uses a default one - **3478**
 * **TURN Realm** - Realm name we have set via *FENNEC\_UDP\_REALM* variable.
 In our case it's "*myrelay*".
 * **TURN username** - Current version of [Fennec] ignores this, so you may leave it as is.
 * **TURN password** - The password that we have set via *FENNEC\_STUN\_SECRET* variable.
 In out case it's "*secret*"

 And that would be all.
-Now you can click "*TEST CONNECTEION*" to, well... test the connection.
+Now you can click "*TEST CONNECTEION*" to, well..., test the connection.
 If everything works, you can "*SAVE*" the settings.
-Now you [Mangosta-Android] is ready to play streamed video, but we still need the source...
+Now your [Mangosta-Android] is ready to play streamed video, but we still need the source...

 ### Setting up RaspberryPi

-So now let's configure the video source.
+Let's configure the video source now.
 In our case it will be RaspberryPi with [Elixir] and [ffmpeg] installed running [our ICE demo application][ice_demo_client].

 #### The software

 For this demo we provide simple XMPP client that also is able to send live video stream using [ffmpeg] whenever other peer asks for it via XMPP.
 This client is written in [Elixir], so we can run it from source quite easily.

 #### How to get and configure